What is infertility?

 - Your opinion or preference

 Once a diagnosis is made, you can work with a fertility expert to find the best treatment.
 Most people with infertility are treated with conventional therapies.
-This includes drug treatment or surgical repair of reproductive abnormalities.
-Depending on the cause of infertility, there are many options to offer an infertile couple.
+This includes treatment with medicine or surgical repair of reproductive abnormalities.
+Depending on the cause of infertility, there are many choices to offer an infertile couple.

 Types of treatments for women may include: